 No matter what your major or profession you might pursue in the future, the program can develop your critical thinking skills, as well as help you develop excellent written and oral communication skills.
 You’ll also enhance your capacity to see the big picture through the course of your SLU education.

-The Catholic Studies Centre
+The Catholic Studies Center

 A Jesuit Catholic University exists in order to guide young minds and hearts into the fullness of truth.
 Ignatius was convinced that when God became human, Jesus Christ revealed not only who God was but who we too must be.
 In so doing, Christ consecrated all humanity and all human endeavors.

-To provide some of the means by which to attain this vision, the Centre offers Catholic studies courses in many academic disciplines.
+To provide some of the means by which to attain this vision, the Center offers Catholic studies courses in many academic disciplines.
 There are opportunities for Mass, the Sacrament of Reconciliation, as well as 24-hour Eucharistic Adoration throughout each week.
-The Centre also holds the Traditio reading group every Friday, as well as hosts the Ignatius Forum, an interdisciplinary gathering led by an international scholar brought to SLU for a semester to foster the Catholic intellectual tradition among our professors and graduate students.
+The Center also holds the Traditio reading group every Friday, as well as hosts the Ignatius Forum, an interdisciplinary gathering led by an international scholar brought to SLU for a semester to foster the Catholic intellectual tradition among our professors and graduate students.
 There is also an adult-education component, Continuing Catholicism for five consecutive Wednesdays in the fall as well as in the spring.

 The Edmund Campion Society